The Best Practices Businesses Are Using To Beat Content Fatigue

 What makes them so popular?
 They’re a clever and easy way to liven up your copy.
 Brands have found them especially useful for increasing engagement.
 One study showed that a tweet featuring an emoji had a 25% higher engagement rate than a tweet without.

 Emojis can be used with almost any type of content.
-They can be added to tweets, incorporated into a video and used on a landing page.
+They can be added to tweets (er, X posts), LinkedIn posts, incorporated into a video and used on a landing page.

-One of the most common use cases are email subject lines, which can help resolve a common pain point for email campaigns — engagement rates.
+OOne of the most common use cases are email subject lines, which can help resolve common pain points for email campaigns — low engagement and high unsubscribe rates.
 For instance, including a champagne glass or Christmas tree during the holiday season can make your subject line stand out in your customer’s crowded inbox.

 Short-Form Videos